-The 2024 Summer Paralympics also known as the 17th Summer Paralympic Games, and more commonly known as Paris 2024, are an upcoming major international multi-sport event for athletes with disabilities governed by the International Paralympic Committee (IOC), to be held in Paris, France from 4th to 15th September 2024.
-The 2024 Paralympics will mark the first time Paris has host the Paralympics in the games history.
-The final venue decision was made by the IOC on 13th September 2017, at their annual conference in Lima, Peru - (Wikipedia).
+The 2024 Summer Paralympics also known as the 17th Summer Paralympic Games, or Paris 2024, are an upcoming major international multi-sport event for athletes with disabilities governed by the International Paralympic Committee (IOC).
+This major event will be held in Paris, France, and will take place from 28th August to 9th September, 2024.
+This is the first time Paris has hosted the Paralympics in the games history.
+The final games venue decision was made by the IOC on 13th September 2017, at their annual conference in Lima, Peru.

 The International Paralympic Committee (IPC) has confirmed that eight new sports and three sport disciplines have expressed an interest in applying for inclusion in the Paris 2024 Paralympic Games sport programme.

 As part of a 14-month exercise by the IPC to determine the final sports programme for Paris 2024, recognised international federations of summer sports not yet on the Paralympic programme had until 21 November to notify the IPC whether they wanted to be considered for inclusion.

 Eight international federations - International Federation of CP Football, International Federation of Powerchair Football, International Golf Federation, International Surfing Association, World Armwrestling Federation, World Karate Federation, World Para Dance Sport and World Sailing - all expressed an interest to be included.